 CELTA: Level 5

 CELTA is a big name in the TEFL industry with a good reputation.
-It’s great if you’re confident in your abilities and you’re looking to enter into a long career in TEFL but it also comes with a string of eligibility requirements and a hefty price tag.
+It’s great if you’re very confident in your abilities, you’re looking to enter into a long career in TEFL and you want to teach adults.
+But it also comes with a string of eligibility requirements and a hefty price tag – and you won’t receive any training on teaching younger students.
 The average CELTA course will set you back about £1,200.
 Not to mention, you’ll need to commit to an intensive 4-6 week full-time training course held in one of only a handful of cities around the UK.
-And again, you’ll easily find work with a Level 3 so is it really worth it?
+And again, you’ll easily find work with a Level 3 or even better, a Level 5.
+So, is it really worth it?
 We’re not so sure.